lsds/sgx-lkl/docs/Docker.md

 docker pull python:3-alpine3.10
 docker run --rm python:3-alpine3.10 python3 -c "print('Hello world!')"
 ```
+Note that we use the Alpine 3.10 image because SGX-LKL does not yet [support newer versions](https://github.com/lsds/sgx-lkl/issues/200).

 SGX-LKL provides tools to convert the Docker image into a disk image and configuration files:
 ```sh
 sgx-lkl-disk create --size=100M --docker=python:3-alpine3.10 python.img
 sgx-lkl-cfg create --disk python.img --host-cfg host-cfg.json --app-cfg app-cfg.json
 ```
+Note that the use of the `sgx-lkl-cfg` tool is optional but simplifies the creation of the initial SGX-LKL configuration files.

 To update the command-line parameters of the executed Python process, open the `app-cfg.json` configuration file and adjust the `"args"` field:
 ```